-The Tenuta Bocchineri is a labour of love, small “Peasant Civilisation” museum created by the welcoming Carmine Altomare.
+The Tenuta Bocchineri is a labour of love, a small “Peasant Civilisation” museum created by the welcoming Carmine Altomare.

 Situated on the peaceful Bocchineri Estate just a few kilometres from Rogliano, you need to make an appointment to visit.

-In the museum’s surrounding area and throughout the estate’s grounds, you bump into quaint curios, which Carmine hand-crafted from local materials.
+In the museum’s surrounding area and throughout the estate’s grounds, you bump into quaint curios, which Carmine is hand-crafted from local materials.
 And, where possible Carmine also combines existing century-old chestnut tree-trunks into his masterpieces.